 3 - HVAC systems for medical facilities and energy efficiency

-Did you know The U.S. Department of Energy estimates that HVAC systems consume almost half of the total energy used in health care facilities?
+Did you know The U.S. Department of Energy estimates that HVAC systems consume almost half of the total energy used in healthcare facilities?
 That is most likely what happens in any medical facility, no matter the country.
-It is fundamental, then, to reduce consumption in this sector to better invest in facilities and services improvements.
+It is fundamental, then, to reduce consumption in this sector to better invest in facilities and service improvements.

 Compressor technology

-Of course, following energy conservation practices and using effective energy-efficient technologies can help reducing energy consumption.
-When it comes to HVAC systems and their optimization in terms of efficiency, highly efficient inverter screw and centrifugal compressors are a must.
+Of course, following energy conservation practices and using effective energy-efficient technologies can help reduce energy consumption.
+When it comes to HVAC systems and their optimization in terms of efficiency, highly efficient inverter screws and centrifugal compressors are a must.

 Do you want to know more about Daikin Inverter screw and centrifugal chiller solutions for Hospitals?
 Check out how Daikin can provide value for health sector applications: The Tekirdağ City Hospital project